-Start your holiday shopping at L.L.Bean's sitewide sale
+Score discounted winter essentials with 20% off at L.L.Bean

-'Tis the season for endless holiday gift brainstorming, but if you're looking for an easy gifting win, head over to L.L.Bean today.
-Not only is the outdoorsy brand known for their seasonally-appropriate cult favorites, but also, the entire site is 25% off right now, which should be all the motivation you need to get going on holiday shopping.
+Winter and L.L.Bean go hand in hand.
+The outdoorsy brand known for its seasonally appropriate cult favorites, and right now, the entire site is 20% off right now.

-Use promo code SAVE25 to score the discount on L.L.Bean's entire stock, including a pair of iconic Bean Boots ($104.25, originally $139; llbean.com) that will last for seasons to come or some Wicked Good Moccasins ($59.25 originally $79; llbean.com)—this festive plaid style would look right at home under the tree.
-And you can't go wrong buying a range of flannels ($37.46, originally $49.95; llbean.com) for the whole family (nothing's stopping you from opting for matching ones, just saying).
-Plus, if you're still in need of some holiday decor, the Bean has your back with wreaths, stockings, and centerpieces galore.
+Use promo code WINTER to score the discount on L.L.Bean's entire stock, including a pair of iconic Bean Boots ($111.20, originally $139; llbean.com) that will last for seasons to come or Wicked Good Moccasins ($63.20, originally $79; llbean.com) — this festive plaid style is sure to keep you cozy for the next few months.
+And you can't go wrong buying a range of flannels ($39.96, originally $49.95; llbean.com) for the whole family.
+(Nothing's stopping you from opting for matching ones, just saying.)

+Not to mention, sale items at L.L.Bean are up to 60% off — and these deals stack for a total savings of up to 80%.
+There are currently over 1,200 items in the sale section so it's certainly worth browsing before you checkout.

-This sale will only last through November 19, so if you want to ensure you secure your preferred sizes and colors of these coveted styles, shop soon.
+This deal will last through January 14, so shop soon to get your preferred sizes and colors of these coveted styles.
 And for more great deals, check out CNN Coupons.

 Note: The prices above reflect the retailer's listed price at the time of publication.